The view of Butler Library from the steps of Low Library

 Public Interest/Public Service

-We believe that every legal professional has a responsibility to serve, whether through human rights or social justice advocacy, a career in government or at a nonprofit, or pro bono lawyering at a private firm.
-No matter what your area of interest, find ways to incorporate public interest and public service into your academic program and career.
+The Law School offers a wide range of public interest and public service opportunities, to support pathways to human rights or social justice advocacy, a career in government or at a nonprofit, or pro bono lawyering at a private firm.
+No matter what your area of interest, you can find ways to incorporate service into your academic program and career.

 Get Involved